 Endless Travel Plans

-Grace Bay Beach consistently ranks among the world's best beaches according to TripAdvisor's Travelers' Choice Awards.
-The water stays shallow for hundreds of feet offshore, creating a natural wading pool for toddlers.
-The sand is powdery soft with minimal shells or rocks.
+Grace Bay Beach consistently ranks among the world's best beaches on TripAdvisor's Travelers' Choice Awards, and there's a specific reason it works so well for toddlers.
+The water stays shallow for hundreds of feet offshore, creating what's essentially a giant natural wading pool.
+The sand is powder-soft with minimal shells or rocks — no tears from stepping on something sharp.

 Jamaica Highlights for Kids 4-12

-• Dunn's River Falls climbing (guided family-friendly routes)
+• Dunn's River Falls climbing (guided family-friendly routes available)

 • Kids cooking classes and craft activities

-🏆 Top Pick: US Virgin Islands (St. Thomas & St. John)
+Top Pick: US Virgin Islands (St. Thomas and St. John)

 Teen-Approved Activities